chanzuckerberg/cellxgene/docs/index.md

-_cellxgene_ is an interactive data explorer for single-cell transcriptomics data designed to handle large datasets (1 million cells or more) and integrate with your favorite analysis tools
+_cellxgene_ is an interactive data explorer for single-cell transcriptomics data.
+Whether you need to visualize one thousand cells or one million, _cellxgene_ helps you gain insight into your single-cell data.

 ## features